esdrw/recursive-types-talk/README.md

 # A talk on recursive types
 This talk was presented at LambdaConf 2018.
-Please download `recursive-types.pdf` for the best slide viewing experience.
+Please download [`slides/recursive-types.pdf`](https://github.com/esdrw/recursive-types-talk/blob/master/slides/recursive-types.pdf) for the best slide viewing experience.

 ### `implementation/`
 Haskell code for the implementation of the Y Combinator.